 We also credit the health of our campus to everyone adhering to the COVID-19 preventive measures we have put in place.
 We know these policies and procedures are not always easy and can restrict daily life and work activities, but they have proven to be effective.

 For COVID-19, we have implemented the following critical measures specific to this virus.
 These measures include:

 - Our team members are issued surgical masks upon entry to The Hoy Center and Stone Rehab as a precautionary measure to protect others.
 Our Medical Director recommended this step early on to enhance the protection of physical distancing.
 It is now required by the CDC and CMS guidelines.

-- All essential team members are being screened and asked a set of questions including if they are having symptoms of COVID-19, if they have been in contact with someone with COVID-19, or if the person has been in a high-risk area such as a hospital or ER within the past 14 days.
+- All essential team members are being screened and asked a set of questions including if they are having symptoms of COVID-19 or if they have been in contact with someone with COVID-19.
 If anyone answers yes to these questions, they are not allowed inside our campus.

 - We strongly encourage team members and residents to follow CDC recommended practices which are proven to prevent the spread of COVID-19, such as social distancing, washing their hands with soap and water, covering their cough, avoiding close contact with others, and frequently wiping down desks, computers, tables, door handles, etc., with disinfectant cleaners.

 - Outpatient Services are limited in order to uphold Westminster-Canterbury on Chesapeake Bay Coronavirus policies and procedures.